x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

 If you're migrating email from the IMAP implementation for Exchange, use the format **Domain/Admin_UserName/User_UserName** for the **UserName** attribute in the migration file.

 Let's say you're migrating email from Exchange for Alberta Greene, Bobby Overby, Irwin Hume, Katrina Hernandez, and Mathew Slattery.
-You have a mailbox admin account, where the username is **mailadmin** and the password is **P@ssw0rd**.
+You have a mailbox admin account, where the username is **mailadmin** and the password is **P\@ssw0rd**.
 Here's what your migration file would look like:

 ![A sample migration file for Exchange](../media/5fbddcd8-1404-46e1-9493-a9b371e90de6.png)

 #### Dovecot

 Source email systems such as a Dovecot IMAP server that support Simple Authentication and Security Layer (SASL), use the format **User_UserName\*Admin_UserName**.
-Let's say you're migrating email from a Dovecot IMAP server using the mailbox admin credentials **mailadmin** and **P@ssw0rd**.
+Let's say you're migrating email from a Dovecot IMAP server using the mailbox admin credentials **mailadmin** and **P\@ssw0rd**.
 Here's what your migration file would look like:

 ![A sample migration file for Dovecot](../media/aae617c6-0a00-4c84-80ca-3f6e3b7cabc4.JPG)

 #### Mirapoint

-If you're migrating email from Mirapoint Message Server, use the format **#user@domain#Admin_UserName#**.
-Let's say you're migrating email using the mailbox admin credentials **mailadmin** and **P@ssw0rd**.
+If you're migrating email from Mirapoint Message Server, use the format **#user\@domain#Admin_UserName#**.
+Let's say you're migrating email using the mailbox admin credentials **mailadmin** and **P\@ssw0rd**.
 Here's what your migration file would look like:

 ![A sample migration file for Mirapoint](../media/1a59d14c-ea5f-4f5d-9bf1-647faef6a153.png)